-Any of these side effects could contribute or lead to accidents in the workplace.
+Any of these side effects could contribute or lead to accidents and injuries in the workplace.

 In addition to being at higher risk of accidents at work, those who work the night shift are also at higher risk of suffering from certain health conditions including cardiovascular, gastronomical and psychological disorder.
 They are also more susceptible contracting colds and flus and other minor ailments.

 While all workers are at some degree of risk of getting injured at work, those whose shifts extend beyond 8 hours and those who work consecutive nights several nights in a row are at highest risk.